 A single investment into the ESG Aware fund guarantees a fast, diverse portfolio that encompasses some of the biggest companies in the United States.

 Combined assets are worth more than an estimated $22.3 billion.
-Its overall holdings are spread out over several industries like healthcare and real estate, but this fund keeps a very strong focus on technology.
+Its overall holdings are spread out over several industries like healthcare and real estate, but this fund keeps a firm focus on technology.

-The Aware fund has a preference for companies with a high ESG rating, which is exactly what you are looking for in a green investment fund.
+The Aware fund prefers companies with a high ESG rating, which is exactly what you seek in a green investment fund.
 Investors are guaranteed investments free of the tobacco and alcohol industry, as well as others like the adult entertainment industry.

 As a sustainable investment, the ESG Aware fund also guarantees that your investment is free of any companies with business in deforestation, weapons, or anything potentially harmful to the stock.

-One drawback that lowers its overall rating is the group’s investment in oil, fuel, and gas companies.
-If you can look past this, they are one of the most powerful ESG ETF options.
+The group’s investment in oil, fuel, and gas companies is one drawback that lowers its overall rating.
+Looking past this, they are one of the most powerful ESG ETF options.

 See Related: History of Impact Investing